At what point does a relocation became a classic road trip?

 Four years later, America as about to go to the polls to vote for George W. Bush.
 The Clinton era was effectively over in Washington.
 The white gloves of contract officers were wiping up enough dirt to re-compete contracts and lay off semi-essential workers.
 I left my IT procurement contract position at a defense agency in September of 2000 and hoped for the best.

-I had no intention on leaving Washington.
+I had no intention of leaving Washington.
 I was dating someone.
-My friends from GenX DC (a group of friends who left the overarching organization that took over the movement I created in 1995) and I were closer than ever.
+My friends from GenX DC (a group of friends who left the overarching organization that took over the movement I created in 1995 – just 25 years ago!) and I were closer than ever.
 Everything was fine.

-That was until my closest friend told me the following: “DC is robbing your soul.”
+That was until my closest friend at the time told me the following: "DC is robbing your soul."

-DC was a great place, no question.
-It gave me a chance to become a professional.
+Washington, DC was a great place, no question.
+It still is.
+The Nation's Capitol gave me a chance to become a professional.
 It also taught me a lot about challenging my own California sensibility to stretch out the possibilities.
 I finally grew up.

-Yet, DC could challenge the patience of people.
+On the other hand, DC could challenge the patience of people.
 Depending on where you live, your degree of liberty according to the law varied.
 I lived in Virginia where, at the time, I was considered less than a fully legal citizen.
 I simply had little or no rights as a gay man.
-Even the form of intimacy I enjoyed, as a man, was considered illegal.
+Even the form of intimacy I enjoyed was considered illegal.

-The same friend who told me “DC was robbing my soul” figured that I could better my writing career by relocating to a much more liberal, tolerant and free thinking place – Madison, Wisconsin.
+The same friend who told me that "DC was robbing my soul" figured that I could better my writing career by relocating to a much more tolerant and free-thinking place – Madison, Wisconsin.
 He was right…somewhat.

 There was an odd draw to Madison, fueled by a twist of genealogical fate.
 In the 1920s, my mother's parents settled into the small southern Wisconsin town of Beloit.
 My grandfather made his living in the scrap business.
 My mother was their first child, but she was not born in Beloit…or anywhere in Wisconsin.
 It is unknown the circumstances to this day why my mother was born in what is now called Rush University Medical Center in Chicago.

-In late October of 2000, I left DC for Wisconsin.
+In late October of 2000, I left Northern Virginia for Wisconsin.
 I had no clue what will transpire in the Upper Midwest.
 All I know that in the midst of this geographic shift, my life will change again.

 The week of my move, I put my bed out for the sanitation department to pick it up.
 Everything else was thrown into a some rented vehicle for the 851-mile trek into Upper Midwest.